sohiniu/sohiniu.github.io/_pages/about.md

 I am broadly interested in understanding how automated decision-making creates, perpetuates, and amplifies harm.
 My current research spans HCI, technology policy, and AI interpretability.

-I am excited to be spending Summer 2022 interning with the Technology for Liberty Project at the ACLU of Massachusetts!
+After a wonderful summer interning with the Technology for Liberty Project at the ACLU of Massachusetts, I am excited to be spending Fall 2022 interning at the Surveillance Technology Oversight Project (S.T.O.P).
 Before my Ph.D., I worked as a Research Engineer at IBM Research AI and received Bachelor of Arts degrees in Mathematics and Statistics from the University of Chicago.